 While our primary focus has been in China, we see potential opportunities for residential real estate development in other jurisdictions that might be attractive to both Chinese and U.S. buyers.
 In 2012, we acquired an 8,094 square meters parcel of land in the Williamsburg neighborhood of Brooklyn, New York, for US\$54.2 million, on which we built 216 condominium units with a net saleable floor area of approximately 30,855 square meters, the New York Oosten Project.
 Our New York Oosten Project started construction in November 2013 and was delivered in December 2016.
-As of December 31, 2021, the project recognized a total revenue of US\$285.8 million from the sales of 188 units out of 216 total units.
+As of December 31, 2022, the project recognized a total revenue of US\$302.1 million from the sales of 194 units out of 216 total units.
 In January 2016, we also acquired a parcel of land in midtown Manhattan, New York, for US\$57.5 million.
-As of December 31, 2021, we completed superstructure construction, precast concrete facade, and windows installation at the Hudson Garden project, BLOOM ON FORTY FIFTH.
+As of December 31, 2022, we completed superstructure construction, precast concrete facade, and windows installation at the Hudson Garden project, BLOOM ON FORTY FIFTH.
 During 2021, the project's design drawings were optimized, increasing the number of residential units from 82 to 92.
-Of the total salable 34,903 square feet of retail/commercial space, a total of 28,090 square feet have been leased to a leading U.S. department store chain, Target, for a 20-year term and another 1,910 square feet have been leased to a dermatologist's office for a 15-year lease term.
-The construction is currently ahead of schedule and under budget.
-The building is expected to have 92 condominium units from floors two through seven with a unit mix consisting of 17 studios, 45 one-bedroom units, 24 two-bedroom units, two three-bedroom duplex units, two three-bedroom penthouse units, and two four-bedroom duplex units.
+As of December 31, 2022, the project recognized a total revenue of US\$41.0 million from the sales of 28 units out of 92 total units.
+Of the total saleable 34,903 square feet of retail/commercial space, a total of 28,090 square feet have been leased to a leading U.S. department store chain, Target, for a 20-year term and another 1,910 square feet have been leased to a dermatologist's office for a 15-year lease term.
+The construction is currently ahead of schedule and within budget.
+The building is expected to have 92 condominium units from floors two through seven with a unit mix consisting of 17 studios, 45 one-bedroom units, 24 two-bedroom units, two threebedroom duplex units, two three-bedroom penthouse units, and two four-bedroom duplex units.
 In August 2016, we acquired a parcel of land in the Flushing neighborhood of Queens, New York for US\$66.0 million.
 The land allows for a mixed-use development comprising approximately 30,112 square meters under approved plans.
 At this RKO project in Flushing, New York City, the demolition of the existing building with the exception of the landmark portion was completed as of December 31, 2021.
 All historic artifacts have been removed from the site and are being restored offsite.
 The professional consultants continue to develop the plans and specifications while working through the various entitlements and approvals.
 The current development scheme is being evaluated to address current market conditions and highest and best use analysis.